saule1508/saule1508.github.io/_posts/2016-11-22-oracle-RAC-public-ip-change.md

 **scan**

-Scan name: myscan-name (get it with srvctl config scan)
+Scan name: get the scan name it with srvctl config scan

 IP: 172.23.14.54, 172.23.14.55, 172.23.14.56 (netmask 255.255.0.0) will become 10.143.12.25/6/7 netmask 10.143.8.1